danielfett/draft-dpop/mainmatter.md

    Considerations](#Security).
-* `cnf`: Confirmation claim as per [@!RFC7800] containing a member `dpop+jwk`, representing the public key chosen by the client in JWK format (REQUIRED for DPoP Binding JWTs, OPTIONAL for DPoP Proof JWTs).
+* `cnf`: Confirmation claim as per [@!RFC7800] containing a member `dpop+jwk`, representing the public key chosen by the client in JWK format (REQUIRED).

-An example DPoP JWT is shown in Figure 2.
+An example DPoP token is shown in Figure 2.

 !---
 ```
 {
-    "typ": "dpop_binding+jwt",
+    "typ": "dpop+jwt",
     "alg": "ES256"
 }.{
     "jti": "HK2PmfnHKwXP",